cocobridge696/ML/README.md

 A few self-contained independent machine learning projects including autoencoding, classification, regression time series analysis, natural language processing and clustering.

 Most can be opened and ran in google colab.
+## Black Jack reinforcement learning agent
+File: BlackJack_Agent.ipynb

+Date completed: December 2021

+The game of blackjack may be mathematically formalized as an episodic finite Markov Decision Process (MDP).
+Reinforcement learning agents navigate the states of an MDP, by taking actions in each state under a given policy.
+This policy is altered to maximize a user-defined reward.
+Here we apply and compare Q Learning, Dynamic Programming and Monte Carlo methods to a stylised form of Blackjack without an opponent.
+These methods are applied to both an infinite and finite number of Decks.
+We show that in the case of infinite decks, the Dynamic Programming method outperforms both the Q Learning and Monte Carlo methods, which both follow a similar learning path and converge to similar values.
+We demonstrate that in the case of finite decks, an agent which retains a memory of cards played outperforms our old DP agent.

 ## Air Compressor Control monitoring
 File: Aircompressor_binary_classification.py